What was it like during the 1948 War, and what happened to you?

 We first went to Beirut, Lebanon where we lived for three years.
 After that we emigrated to the United States.

-How do the Host countries that Palestinian’s find refuge feel/treat the Palestinians?
+How do the host countries that Palestinians find refuge in feel/treat the Palestinians?

 In Lebanon, Palestinians have never been treated well unless they had sufficient financial means to live independently.
 The majority ended up in refugee camps where they and their children still live.